RajeevMore/CatDogPredictionModelUsingCNN/README.md

-# flask application to predict cat or dog image Using CNN model
+# Flask Web Application to Predict cat or dog image Using CNN Model